GoogleCloudPlatform/cluster-toolkit/frontend/docs/admin_guide.md

 ## User Management

 User accounts will be automatically created for users when they log into the frontend for the first time, by default new accounts are created with quota disabled.
-To enable job submission for an account, administrators must enable compute quota from the
+To enable job submission for an account, administrators must enable compute quota from the *Users* page.

 ### User Compute Quota

 Currently three quota modes are supported:

-* **Unlimited quota** - User may submit an unlimited number of jobs
+- **Unlimited quota** - User may submit an unlimited number of jobs
-* **Limited quota** - User may submit jobs up to a total spend limit in USD
+- **Limited quota** - User may submit jobs up to a total spend limit in USD
-* **Quota Disabled** - User may not submit jobs - this is the default for newly created accounts
+- **Quota Disabled** - User may not submit jobs - this is the default for newly created accounts

 When **limited quota** is selected, an additional field **quota amount** will be available to set the total spend available to the user.